-The proposal site is located within the London Management Catchment and Thames river basin district.
-As the proposed development is categorised as 'more vulnerable' and the site is located in 2 (medium probability flooding), the guideline recommends to use the Central allowance for assessing the impact of climate change.
+The proposal site is located within the London Management Catchment and Thames River Basin District.
+As the proposed development is categorised as 'more vulnerable' and the site is located within a flood zone, the guideline recommends to use the Central allowance for assessing the impact of climate change.
 The Central allowance for the London/Thames River Basin District is 17% for the period between 2070 and 2115 (Table 4).
 This allowance should be used for assessing the impact of climate change to the flood risk to the site.